 Category Programme Figure Minimum K Figure Maximum K

-Yak 52 / Intermediate 2 12 20
+Intermediate 2 12 20

 3 12 25

 4 12 30

 Advanced 2 15 30

 3 15 35

 4 15 40

-Category Programme Figure Minimum K Figure Maximum K

 Unlimited 2 22 No limit

 3 22 No limit

 4 22 No limit

 - 2.3.1.2.
 If there are pilots competing from more than 10 NACs, a group of 10 such NACs will be selected to nominate figures for each Unknown Programme.
 This procedure will be applied separately for Programmes 2, 3 and 4.
-In this rule, in a), b) and c), NACs are meant worldwide, or from the Continent in case of Continental Aerobatic Championships. - a) The first priority to be selected for this group will be: - i) In Unlimited, those NACs that have either a male or a female team of at least 3 pilots. - ii) In Advanced, or in separate Yak 52 or Intermediate, those NACs that have at least 3 pilots regardless of gender. - iii) In combined Yak 52 / Intermediate (as defined in 1.2.2.3.c), those NACs that have either a Yak 52 or an Intermediate team of at least 3 pilots regardless of gender. - b) The second priority to be selected for this group will be: - i) In Unlimited, those NACs that have either a male or a female team of 2 pilots. - ii) In Advanced, or in separate Yak 52 or Intermediate, those NACs that have 2 pilots regardless of gender. - iii) In combined Yak 52 / Intermediate (as defined in 1.2.2.3.c), those NACs that have either a Yak 52 or an Intermediate team of 2 pilots regardless of gender. - c) The third priority to be selected for this group will be all other NACs that have at least one pilot. - d) In the case of Continental Aerobatic Championships, the fourth priority to be selected for this group will be all other NACs from other Continents that have at least one pilot. - e) The International Jury, guided by this system of priorities, shall draw lots as necessary to determine which NACs shall choose figures and in which order. - f) Priority to be in the group does not imply priority in the order of selecting figures. - 2.3.1.3.
+In this rule, in a), b) and c), NACs are meant worldwide, or from the Continent in case of Continental Aerobatic Championships. - a) The first priority to be selected for this group will be those NACs that have at least 3 pilots. - b) The second priority to be selected for this group will be those NACs that have 2 pilots. - c) The third priority to be selected for this group will be all other NACs that have one pilot. - d) In the case of Continental Aerobatic Championships, the fourth priority to be selected for this group will be all other NACs from other Continents that have at least one pilot. - e) The International Jury, guided by this system of priorities, shall draw lots as necessary to determine which NACs shall choose figures and in which order. - f) Priority to be in the group does not imply priority in the order of selecting figures. - 2.3.1.3.
 If there are pilots from fewer than 10 NACs participating, their representatives will still select only one figure each.
 The remaining figures will be selected by the International Jury.
 These figures must cover Families not already represented (if any).
 Repetition of Catalogue numbers is not allowed throughout the nominated figures. - 2.3.1.4.
 Sequences for Programme 2, 3 or 4 are to be composed using the 10 officially approved figures submitted by the National Teams, and additional figures from the Aresti System (Condensed) as currently amended by CIVA, solely to aid in composition.
 These additional figures may contain repetitions despite rule 2.3.1.1. - a) In the nomination of figures there will be a limit on the number of figures selected from the following: